Communication and Media Studies 459

 COMS 459: Communication in Conflict Management

-Prerequisites: COMS 130 and COMS 230 or permission of instructor
+Prerequisites: COMS 130, COMS 330, or permission of the instructor

 This course addresses the nature of conflict between people as it is manifested in communicative interaction in varied contexts, within individuals, between individuals, between groups, and between organizational and social entities.
 It deals with both competitive and, especially, cooperative communication genre as well as strategies of conflict intervention and mediation.

 The course deals with the study of inherent sources of conflict between people in terms of generic differences and problems of identity.
 Conflict is understood to be both situationally positive (in the tradition of the value of discussion and debate) and situationally negative (in the way of dysfunctional or destructive communication) along the entire spectrum of human struggle.
 Conflict and harmony are treated as on-going oppositional forces of human conduct, and yet, they are necessarily inherent to the processes of communicative interaction.